We made changes to your tax return because we found a miscalculation. Your balance due changed as a result.

 Yes, you will receive a late payment penalty.
 You can call us at the toll-free number on your notice if you can’t pay the full amount due because of circumstances beyond your control.
 If you contact us by the due date of your payment we may be able to remove the penalty, depending on your situation.

 Tips for next year

 - Consider filing your taxes electronically.
 Filing online can help you avoid mistakes.
-You can find information about filing options here.

 - Review your return for accuracy before mailing it to us.

 - Publication 1, Your Rights as a Taxpayer (PDF)

 - Publication 15 (Circular E), Employer's Tax Guide (PDF)

 - Publication 594, The IRS Collection Process (PDF)

 - Publication 505, Tax Withholding and Estimated Tax (PDF)